avimehenwal/python.avimehenwal/docs/Tutorials/00_material.md

 ### Python @classmethods

+> Methods which accepts class as 1st positional argument

 Having said that, what are class methods?
 Class methods are methods that are not bound to an object, but to… a class!

+- Used to alter class attributes
+- ==used as alternatives constructors?== What does it mean?
+- parse the input before calling and returning the constructors

 ```python
 >>> class Pizza(object):